sopra-fs23-group-09/SpyWithMyLittleEye_client/README.md

 ### 🫀 Keep Alive

 KeepAlive() / UserDropOut() arose due to the need of handling idle users or ones that close the tab during the game.
-While not a component per-se, it still is a big feature.
+While not a component per-se, it still is a essential feature to understand.
+Users get "kicked" from the game and their co-players are informed of this.

 ## 🚀 Launch & Development <a id="launch--development"></a>